annexus/testsuite/README.md

 Additionally a Test Case can also have one of the following methods:

 <pre>
-public function SetUp() - This is run before each test method is executed public functin TearDown() - This is run at the end of each test method public function SetUpBeforeClass() - This is run before any test method is executed public function TearDownAfterClass() - This is run after all test methods are executed
+public function setUp() - This is run before each test method is executed public functin tearDown() - This is run at the end of each test method public function setUpBeforeClass() - This is run before any test method is executed public function tearDownAfterClass() - This is run after all test methods are executed
 </pre>

-For a more detailed example (including Mocking) check the "Example" folder.

 Fluent Assertions
 ==========